otrv4/otrv4/modes/otrv4-standalone-mode.md

-# OTR version 4: standalone mode
+# OTR version 4: Standalone Mode

 This document describes the version 4 of the Off-the-Record Messaging protocol, in an operation mode that aims to provide an always encrypted mode with higher